sjmcculloch/smblogv2/content/posts/2021/2021-09-01-dragonlance-chaos-war-reading-order/index.md

 ### Sojourn

 After years spent in the ruthless confines of the Underdark, Drizzt Do’Urden has emerged from the subterranean society of his youth to start a new life.
-Accompanied by his loyal panther, Drizzt begins exploring the surface of Faerûn, a world unlike any he has ever known.
-From skunks to humanoids to shapeshifters, Faerûn is full of unfamiliar races and fresh dangers, which Drizzt must better understand if he is to survive.

 </div>